 The Interdisciplinary Council on Learning and Development (ICDL), the home of DIR/Floortime, consults with self-advocates in all of its dynamic curriculum.
 We presume competence.
 We empower and support children and young adults to thrive and grow, but not to make them into something different that they’re not comfortable being/doing.
 It’s about harnessing the child’s interests and taking them a step further, respectfully.

 Like many developmentalists, Melanie began as an ABA practitioner (Applied Behavioural Analysis).
 She shifted to a developmental approach about 8 years ago.
 What she offers now is different.
 She’ll take the child for whom (s)he is, and not try to change them into something else.
 She’ll try to enhance what they have and work through their strengths, respectfully.
 It’s very parent-friendly and very easy to do at home.

 I asked how does she work with parents to bring them around to see the potential in their child which might be different than their expectations, or with parents whose children are receiving ABA therapy.
 She stresses that DIR/Floortime is evidence-based and that the research done on ABA doesn’t look at how the child interacts with the world around them.
-It doesn’t support their real foundational challenges of relating and communicating.
+It doesn’t support their real foundational goals of relating and communicating with more ease.

 It’s about intrinsic motivation: being intrinsically motivated to communicate.
 She’s the ‘no sticker’ lady.
 The ‘prize’ for going to see Melanie is having so much fun in her 45-minute session and in the joy in communicating.
 I shared with Melanie that the biggest hurdle I have found with parents is getting them, including myself, to step back from directing and orchestrating things all the time and letting our children tell us what their ideas are.